NobilityDeviant/ZenDownloader/README.md

 These scripts will open the `launch.jar` which is used for easy updates.

 **Note: You can launch the ZenDownloader JAR directly, but updates won't be supported.**

+The JAR will only run on Java 21 or higher.

 # Installing Chrome